jake-waratahs/Flask-Boilerplate/README.md

 How about some Continuous Integration
 -------------------------------------

 Want to run this on your CI Server?
-Configure your CI server to build the `./ci.sh` file.
-This simply executes `make test`
+Configure your CI server to build using `make test`

 By default the MySQL driver is selected for CI.
 Your CI Server needs to have the environment variable of `BUILD_ID` or `CI_BUILD_ID` to have the CI Configuration